lukeg101/G51FSE-Pygame-Project/README.md

 As this project was completed in an agile manner, (we also used Spiral, TDD and Extreme at different stages); many of the stages were repeated in order to fully cater for all requirements of the user.

+Please see 'DesignPortfolioLogicWars.pdf' for a complete report of the process, the final product and decisions along the way